Bebitos/groceries-web-app/README.md

-# BEBITOS readme:
+# Bebitos:

-Typescript is enabled in this project
-To utilize Typescript in a file, change the extension from .js to .tsx
+Bebitos is an webapp that allows you to create, update and delete grocery lists.

 # Figma Link